 There’s pride in local food, a bustling farmers market in warm weather months, and a surprising amount of vegan options for a town in the middle of the Heartland.

-Trumpet Blossom – vegan restaurant Iowa City
+Trumpet Blossom – 100% vegan restaurant in Iowa City

 Trumpet Blossom is Iowa City’s sole vegan restaurant.
 They serve lunch and dinner plus brunch on the weekends.